 If you see the problem is short-term and temporary, you may want to consider the following:

-If your situation is long term and permanent, or you feel it will take years to recover from your financial setback, you may want to consider the following solutions.
+If your situation is long-term and permanent, or you feel it will take years to recover from your financial setback, you may want to consider the following solutions.

 Foreclosure can either be either necessary or can be avoided, depending on your financial situation.
 If your house is worth much less than what you owe, it may be in your best interest to walk away from the default.
 Doing so can give you time to save money for another place to live.

-However, if you have just missed a couple payments, you can find out a way to make up the missed payments by either adding them to the end of the loan’s terms or catching up on them through various means.
+However, if you have just missed a couple of payments, you can find a way to make up the missed payments by either adding them to the end of the loan’s terms or catching up on them through various means.
 Even if it means filing bankruptcy, you can keep your house if you do not want to move or you feel you cannot continue to afford the current payments.

-If you can prove that the foreclosing party did not follow the procedural rules for foreclosure or the terms of financing, you may be able to delay the foreclosure, at least for the time-being.
+If you can prove that the foreclosing party did not follow the procedural rules for foreclosure or the terms of financing, you may be able to delay the foreclosure, at least for the time being.
 You also have several ways you can fight this type of proceeding in court.

-Some of the defenses that you can raise, if you file a lawsuit, include the following:
+Some of the defenses that you can raise if you file a lawsuit include the following:

-In California, the state’s one action rule only allows a lender to take one action against a borrower in a foreclosure proceeding.
+In California, the state’s one-action rule only allows a lender to take one action against a borrower in a foreclosure proceeding.
 Therefore, he can hold a trustee’s sale, sue for the balance of the debt, or foreclose judicially.

 Also, in California, a lender cannot obtain a personal judgment against the homeowner if the financing was a purchase money loan or a refinanced purchase money loan that was transacted after the first of January 2013.
-Neither can the lender obtain a personal judgment if the loan was seller financed.
+Neither can the lender obtain a personal judgment if the loan was seller-financed.

 Sometimes, it is just better to allow a foreclosure to proceed, especially if the home is no longer a good investment or you owe much more for the property than it is worth.
 If this is the case for you, you will find that you still can go on with your life and make a good start again.